 - Illness/physical pain (including arthritis, osteoporosis, diabetes, acid reflux and Alzheimer’s)

-There are also a number of ways you can encourage action to help minimise your loved-one’s disrupted sleep, including:
+There are also a number of ways you can encourage positive changes, to help minimise disrupted sleep for older people, including:

 - Promoting an active and regular daily routine that includes both physical and social activities